ming33333/quirkle/README.md

 use that internal IP adresss and port on mobile ex. xxx.xxx.xxx.xx:3000

 can also be seen when you do "npm start" . should say "On your local network"

+## Features and Bugs
+- Features
+- - Must Haves
+- - Nice to Have

+- Bugs
+- - Big
+- - Small